pmndrs/zustand/docs/reference/core-concepts.md

 ## State Creator Function

-The state creator function lets you create a store, when you pass to the `create` function from Zustand.
+The state creator function lets you create a store, when you pass to the `create` function or `createStore` function from Zustand.
 This function essentially acts as a _**blueprint**_ for your state management needs.